joshuaflanagan/workshop/setup.md

 ### Create the Database

-A database named `event_source` along with a user of the same name will be created.
+A database named `message_store` along with a user of the same name will be created.

 Run: